Tesco workers facing Christmas redundancy

 Thousands of Tesco workers are facing redundancy as the supermarket giant announces a fresh wave of cuts to its store opening hours.

-Workers at more than 700 stores are currently being informed of the supermarket’s plan to cut back on the amount of its stores offering 24-hour opening.
+Workers at more than 700 stores are currently being informed of the supermarket’s plan to cut back on the number of its stores offering 24-hour opening.

 More than 2,000 staff members are believed to be affected by the latest cut – and a 45-day consultation period will start this week.